kevinUrgiles1996/angular-book-finder/README.md

 # Angular Book Finder

-This is a simple App made with Angular.\
+This is a simple App made with Angular.
+[Live Demo](https://angular-book-finder.netlify.app/)\
 It uses [Angular Material](https://material.angular.io/) to build the UI and the [Google Books API](https://developers.google.com/books) to fetch data.

 # Use this project